|H3N2 canine influenza in Los Angeles County

 exposed to the virus were identified, including 35 sick

 animals.
-Of the 35 sick dogs, H3N2 canine influenza was
+Of the 35 sick dogs, the virus was

-confirmed by laboratory testing (PCR) in 6 dogs and the
+confirmed by PCR in 6 dogs and suspected in the other 29

 placed under quarantine or isolation in 17 locations.
 The 62